pacsun/Coursera/CodeBook.md

-FilGetting and Cleaning Data - Code Book
+Getting and Cleaning Data - Code Book
 ==========================================
 This assignment focuses in getting raw data and tidying up for readers to understand, explore and perform analysis on the data.